 - Facility Planning: Port Planning has experience with developing port industrial lands, equipment costing, industrial warehouse location and layout analysis. - Operations, Planning, and Research: Planning supports Port Operations in optimizing gates and terminals, analyzing traffic flow and circulation, and evaluating new communications and data collection technologies. - Project Feasibility Development: The Planning Team supports Facilities Development by maintaining a general understanding of all focus areas within the group, especially the environmental specialties.
-With this overall perspective the team is able to assist with opportunity assessment review and strategic port planning. - Economic and Financial Analysis: Services include: cost benefit studies, economic risk analysis, financial analysis, market studies, multi-modal and system optimization of transportation networks, and defining development concepts and economic strategies. - Strategic Planning: Services include: developing business plans, master plans, and financial projections.
-The Planning
+With this overall perspective the team is able to assist with opportunity assessment review and strategic port planning- - Economic and Financial Analysis: Services include: cost benefit studies, economic risk analysis, financial analysis, market studies, multi-modal and system optimization of transportation networks, and defining development concepts and economic strategies. - Strategic Planning: Services include: developing business plans, master plans, and financial projections.
+The Planning Team reviews and provides comment on

-- Team reviews and provides comment on new and updated local, state, and federal policy and regulatory documents to protect the interests of the Port.
-These plans can range from State Freight Master Plans to City Comprehensive Plans. - Grant Coordination: Planning helps coordinate grant application efforts to ensure a unified and sensible approach.
-We look for grants to help offset the cost of facility, technology, and planning work whenever feasible.
-Our coordination efforts encompass tracking priority projects and possible grants, and keeping up to date on the progress of projects that benefit from grant dollars.
-We provide staff support to the Grant Steering Committee.
+- new and updated local, state, and federal policy and regulatory documents to protect the interests of the Port.
+These plans can range from State Freight Master Plans to City Comprehensive Plans.

+- Grant Coordination: Planning helps

+coordinate grant application efforts to ensure

+a unified and sensible approach.
+We look for

+grants to help offset the cost of facility,

+technology, and planning work whenever

+feasible.
+Our coordination efforts encompass

+tracking priority projects and possible grants,

+and keeping up to date on the progress of

+projects that benefit from grant dollars.
+We

+provide staff support to the Grant Steering

+Committee.

-2018 Planning Goals
+2019 Planning Goals

-The goals for 2018 include initiation of a Tideflats Subarea Plan process with the City of Tacoma, coordination of shoreline permit condition requirements for Terminal 5, increased coordination and communication with the NWSA Operations and Commercial teams, management of Port related grant applications
+The goals for 2019 include initiation of a Tideflats Subarea Plan process with the City of Tacoma, coordination of shoreline permit condition requirements for Terminal 5, coordination with Sound Transit on ST3 link extensions north and south, increased coordination and communication with the NWSA Operations and Commercial teams, and management of grant applications